netgvarun2012/portfolio/NLP.md

         - SkipGram : Given a specific word, predict its nearby word (probability output).
         - CBOW : Given a context, predict its target word.

+   Here’s how it works:

+   1. Initialize the Embedding Layer: The weights of the embedding layer are initialized with the pre-trained word embeddings.
+This means that, initially, the embedded representation of a word is its pre-trained word vector.

+   2. Forward Propagation: During training, each word in the input data is represented as a one-hot vector.
+This one-hot vector is input to the embedding layer, which uses it to look up the corresponding embedded    representation in the embedding matrix.
+This embedded representation is then passed through the rest of the network.

+  3. Backward Propagation and Weight Update: The network makes a prediction, and this is compared to the true output.
+The difference between the predicted and true output is calculated using a loss function.
+This loss is then back-propagated through the network to update the weights.
+The weights in the embedding layer (i.e., the word embeddings) are updated in this process.

+  4. Iterate: Steps 2 and 3 are repeated for each batch of data.
+Over multiple iterations (epochs), the model learns to adjust the weights of the embeddings along with the weights of the other layers in the network to minimize the loss function.

+*<ins>In the case of Word2Vec, the model learns word embeddings from scratch.
+It doesn’t start with pre-existing word embeddings.
+Instead, it initializes with random vectors and then adjusts these vectors to minimize the prediction error in its task (either predicting the context words given a target word for Skip-Gram, or predicting the target word given the context words for CBOW).</ins>*

 # AI Basics <a id="AIBasics"></a>